 - Take them out for a walk.

-Essentially, you have to try to distract your teething puppy from the discomfort of teething and get them engaged in an activity that they will enjoy.
+Essentially, you have to try to distract your teething puppy from the discomfort of teething and get them engaged in an activity they will enjoy.

 The stimulation and change of environment will also do wonders for their general health.